KxSystems/embedPy/README.md

 func[>]arg             / call func(arg) (returning foreign)
 func[>;arg]            / equivalent
 ```
-**NB** Returning another `embedPy` object from a function/method call, allows users to chain together sequences of operations.
+**Chaining operations** Returning another `embedPy` object from a function or method call, allows users to chain together sequences of operations.
 We can also chain these operations together with calls to `.p.import`, `.p.get` and `.p.eval`.

 ### embedPy examples